 And remember- you can do this over your morning cup of coffee, while you’re waiting in line for a burrito or even on lunch break!

 Social selling has to be more than just putting your message out there.
-If you’re going to get serious about exceeding your sales goals and your sales quota, you’re going to have to be industry specific and personable.
+If you’re going to get serious about establishing your professional brand, exceeding your sales goals and your sales quota, you’re going to have to be industry-specific and personable.

 Warm, friendly communication is much better than cold, distant communication, right?
 Nobody wants to be talking to a wall.
 Sharing a bit about yourself and asking questions is an excellent way to get the conversation going in the right direction and start finding out how you can best help your connections.